Syntax:

 one line in the browser.

-variables are also useful in #if
+#set variables are also useful in #if expressions, but

 remember that complex logical routines should be coded in Python, not in